SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 In the example above, the ``allItemsMatch`` function correctly reports that all of the items in the two containers match.

+..
+QUESTION: swift/stdlib/core/Algorithm.swift contains a function called equal, which provides essentially this functionality for two Sequences.
+   Should I mention this fact, and if so, how?

 .. _Generics_Subscripts:

 Subscripts